Title: The Waking Fire

 Anthony Ryan was born in Scotland in 1970 but spent much of his adult life living and working in London.
 After a long career in the British Civil Service he took up writing full time after the success of his first novel Blood Song, Book One of the Raven’s Shadow trilogy.
 He has a degree in history, and his interests include art, science and the unending quest for the perfect pint of real ale...

-Review: I Almost Forgot About You by Terry McMillan
+Title: I Almost Forgot About You

 Author: Terry McMillan